mhmd-zbib/oqab/README.md

 - Subdirectories are processed in parallel when there are more than a few
 - Small numbers of directories are processed sequentially to avoid parallelization overhead
 - File checking is done efficiently with proper locking to prevent race conditions

+### Extensibility

+The code is designed to be easily extended:

+- To add new file filtering strategies, implement the `FileFilter` trait
+- To add new commands, implement the `Command` trait
+- All components are loosely coupled for easy modification